 - Add bread pieces to this mixture and toss to coat.
 Make sure that all pieces are evenly coated with the egg mixture.

-- Spread into greased casserole dish, cover and let sit for 4-6 hours or overnight.
+- Pour bread pieces and egg mixture into greased casserole dish, cover and let sit for 4-6 hours or overnight.

 - When you are ready to serve, preheat your oven to 350 degrees.